 There are ways to verify if this is true, but they're not very straightforward.
 For example, if you have two phones with the same area code, you can call the number back and listen for a recording.
 If it matches the area code it claims to be, you know for sure it's not from that place.

-Another way you can verify an unknown number is to perform an online search for it.
+Another way you can verify a suspicious phone number is to perform an online search for it.

 Henceforth in the article, we would be discussing on following key points: